-- Students applying for admission must provide official transcripts from all universities attended. - Applicants who have completed a master's or higher degree from a regionally accredited university may be admitted unconditionally.
+- transcripts from all universities attended. - Applicants who have completed a master's or higher degree from a regionally accredited university may be admitted unconditionally.
 (No graduate admission test scores are required.)
 Official transcripts from all universities attended must be submitted, to include an official transcript showing completion of a master's or higher degree. - A bachelor's degree from a regionally accredited college or university is required.
-(Students with a baccalaureate degree from an unaccredited or otherwise accredited institution should see Unaccredited or Otherwise Accredited Student Admissions.) - Applicants must have achieved at least 2.5 GPA on all undergraduate work or at least 3.0 GPA on the last 30 semester hours. - 5.
-Official graduate admission exam results (GMAT, GRE [verbal and quantitative]), must be on file (except for applicants with a previous masters or higher degree; see #2 above).
-The GMAT score must be 500 or better; the GRE score (verbal and quantitative) must be 294 or better. - 6.
-A letter of recommendation is required with all applications for the MSHRM program.
-The individual's potential for success in the MSHRM program, his/her professional, managerial or administrative experience, as well as his/her written and oral communication skills, must be addressed.
+(Students with a baccalaureate degree from an unaccredited or otherwise accredited institution should see Unaccredited or Otherwise Accredited Student Admissions.) - Applicants must have achieved at least a 2.5 GPA in all undergraduate work or at least a 3.0 GPA on the last 30 semester hours. - 6.
+Official graduate admission exam results (GRE, GMAT [verbal and quantitative]), must be on file (except for applicants with a previous master's or higher degree; see #2 above).
+The GRE score (verbal and quantitative) must be 1050 or above, or 294 or above on the revised GRE (verbal and quantitative).
+The GMAT score must be 500 or above. - A letter of recommendation is required with all applications for the MSHRM program.
+The individual's potential for success in the MSHRM program, his/her professional, managerial or administrative experience, as well as his/her written and oral communication skills must be addressed.